The Leadership Skills That Managers in the Middle Need to Advance

-Working in the middle is tough.
+Working and leading from the middle is tough.

-- Thinking and acting systematically
+- Thinking and acting systemically

 - Learning agility